 Mitch Albom is probably one of the easiest-to-read authors I know.
 I have read three of his works by far, and I am pleased to say that to me, the narratives were not that hard to follow.
 One of those works I speak of is The Five People You Meet in Heaven.

 It follows the story of Eddie, a maintenance man, who died on his 83rd birthday and met five people in heaven who made him understand his life on Earth.
-It may be an easy read that it only took me less than 8 hours to finish the story, but what enticed me to write about this book are the rather secular, yet beautiful notions of heaven that it presents.
+It may be an easy read that it only took me less than 8 hours to finish the story (yes, that’s how fast I read 😅), but what enticed me the most are the rather secular, yet beautiful notions of heaven that it presents.

 In the story, the first person Eddie met in heaven briefly mentioned that there are five phases of heaven.
 The first one is where he would meet five people to help him understand his life on Earth.

-I think this is the first notion of what heaven is.
+This is the first notion of heaven Albom presents.

-Heaven is not just a question of where we will go when we die; rather, it is a question of what happens to us afterlife.
+Heaven is not just a question of where one goes after death; rather, it is a question of what happens afterlife.
 More than just being a celestial place or “a paradise of garden,” where the souls of good and pure people go when they die, heaven is about understanding what had happened in our lives and having all our whys finally answered so that we can find peace.
 It is also for us to know that our lives, no matter how miserable they may seem on Earth, are never purposeless.

 This kind of heaven gives so much sense to our custom of wishing our deceased loved ones to rest in peace.
-And personally, I think I’d rather have this kind of heaven than to meaninglessly “float on clouds and laze in rivers and mountains.”
+And personally, I think I’d prefer this kind of heaven over meaninglessly “[floating] on clouds and laze in rivers and mountains.”

 “This is the greatest gift God can give you: to understand what happened in your life.
 To have it explained.
 It is the peace you have been searching for.”